ray-vinod/Blazor.Editor/ReadMe.md

 It is a quilljs based richtext editor.

+It's best suitable for bloging editor for dotnet framework specially for blazor.

-it's accept ReadOnly, Placeholder, Theme, Height and endpoint url to insert image etc
+it's accept ReadOnly, Placeholder, Theme, Height and endpoint url to insert image etc.

 Very simple to use add nuget package and use it.

-In this version 2.0.6 has update ui and core functions improvements like image search, resize, align etc and also package size optimized.
+In this version 2.0.7 has update ui and core functions improvements like image search, resize, align etc and also package size optimized.

 ## New Features in this version:

+- It updated for .Net 9.0 and fixed UI
 - Image resize can be done from top and bottom
 - Compact resize toolbar
 - Image drop enable